frankly034/moviemania/README.md

 - The API employed for movie information was gotten developed by TMDB [here](https://www.themoviedb.org/).
 - Official API documentation for the movie db can be found [here](https://developers.themoviedb.org/3)
+- This app demonstrates the use of basic concepts of Angular Application
+  - Modules
+  - Compnents structuring
+  - Shared components
+  - Pipes
+  - Guards
+  - Routing
+  - Two way binding
+  - Services

 <!-- BUILT wITH -->